-To educate the community about heart disease and raise awareness of its effects, Harlingen Medical Center is observing National Heart Month by hosting the Annual Healthy Heart Expo on Friday, February 5, 2016, between the hours of 8:00 a.m. and 10:00 a.m. in the hospital's main lobby.
+To educate the community about heart disease and raise awareness of its effects, Harlingen Medical Center is observing National Heart Month by hosting its Annual Healthy Heart Expo on Friday, February 10, 2017, between the hours of 8:00 a.m. and 10:00 a.m. in the hospital’s main lobby, located at 5501 S. Expressway 77 in Harlingen.

-"The Healthy Heart Expo is a wonderful opportunity for community members to come and receive free medical screenings and educate themselves about heart disease and its dangerous effects," said Maggie Ramos, Marketing Coordinator at Harlingen Medical Center.
-"This is also a wonderful opportunity for people to learn the importance of making healthy food choices, incorporating regular exercise into their daily life, and managing any chronic disease they may have, such as Type II Diabetes, which may lead to a heart attack or stroke if left untreated."
+“The Healthy Heart Expo is a wonderful opportunity for community members to come and receive free medical screenings and educate themselves about heart disease and its dangerous effects,” said Manny Chacon, Regional Director of Business Development and Marketing at Harlingen Medical Center.
+“This is also a great opportunity for people to learn the importance of making healthy food choices, incorporating regular exercise into their daily life, and managing any chronic disease they may have, such as Type II Diabetes, which may lead to a heart attack or stroke if left untreated.”

-The Annual Healthy Heart Expo will feature free medical screenings, among others, that include: cholesterol level, blood sugar level, blood pressure, vision and dental.
-Health and wellness education, as it relates to the heart, will be available.
-A Diabetes Educator will be on hand to discuss the illness, its affects and treatment.
-A Nutritionist will be in attendance to discuss healthy food items, offer tips on how to prepare healthier meals and what you need to eat and foods to avoid.
-A Doc Talk Lecture, featuring the Nutritionist, will follow the Expo at 10:00 a.m. in the hospital's Administration Classroom.
-The topic is "Eat Healthier, Live Healthier."
+The Annual Healthy Heart Expo will feature free medical screenings, including: blood sugar level, blood pressure, vision and dental.
+Health and wellness education will also be available to attendees.
+A Doc Talk Lecture, featuring a Nutritionist, will follow the Expo at 10:00 a.m. in the hospital’s Administration Classroom.
+The topic is “Eat Healthier, Live Healthier.”
+You may RSVP for the lecture at (956) 365-1848 or at MChacon@primehealthcare.com.

 “Education is key to maintain health.
 If people equip themselves with the knowledge to prevent heart disease then they will have a better chance of keeping the disease at bay,” said Eva Selvera, Registered Dietitian at Harlingen Medical Center.
 “People who want to lower their risk of heart disease should 1) maintain their weight at a healthy number, 2) if they smoke, they should quit and stay away from second-hand smoke, 3) control their bad cholesterol and high blood pressure, 4) if they drink alcohol, drink only in moderation, and 5) get active and eat healthy.”